6.1. Gills Build Guide

 Note that we only install four of the five 10mm standoffs here.
 We'll need the fifth one in the next step.

-Then place one of the three 6mm nylon standoffs on the top (where the silkscreen label for the OLED display is) and screw it together with the other remaining 12mm standoff from the bottom.
-You guessed it, the nylon standoffs are there to fix the OLED display.
+- Place one of the three 6mm plastic standoffs on the top (where the silkscreen label for the OLED display is) and screw it together with the other remaining 12mm standoff from the bottom.
+You guessed it, the plastic standoffs are there to fix the OLED display.

 - 6x6mm tact switch with cap *4